 Maybe your mouse or touch pad at your laptop is inoperable, or maybe you forget to bring it with you.
 Perhaps you are having USB driver problems, and your mouse isn’t working properly or at all.
 A computer can still work without a mouse but it is very tough to navigate around Windows.
 You have to know the correct shortcut keys to be able to open programs, get around the desktop and work inside programs.
 Windows has hundreds of shortcuts, at least some of which will need to be learned.

 Browsing a webpage in your web browser without a mouse can potentially be an even more painful experience because you’ll end up having to hit the Tab key loads of times to cycle through all the links on the page to get to the one you want to access.
 What will make things easier if you have to use the keyboard instead of a mouse or touch pad, is having it behave like a mouse so you don’t have to learn tons of shortcuts.
 Or at least make it easier and more efficient to navigate your way around a webpage.
-Here’s a selection of 10 tools and web browser extensions to make using your keyboard in place of the mouse or touch pad more tolerable.

 1. Mouse Emulator